Certification & Approvals

 - Minimum boundary setbacks for buildings and other structures (please click here to access the Noosa Plan 2020 Reference Sheet for Building Industry),

 Private building certifiers are not authorised to approve any building work that is contrary to the local planning scheme or the Queensland Development Code.
 If there is any uncertainty as to whether the proposed structure complies with the requirements of the local planning scheme or the Queensland Development Code, Council recommends property owners complete a Town Planning Appraisal Application [120KB].

 A building application that requires a variation to the requirements of the Queensland Development Code or the local planning scheme must be submitted to Council prior to the building certifier granting approval.

 To request a variation, please download and complete the Request for Referral Agency Response application form by clicking here and you can submit your request online here.

 For further information refer to the Department of Local Government, Racing and Multicultural Affairs and Queensland's Planning System

-All plumbing work in Queensland is regulated by the State Government legislative requirements.
+All plumbing work in Queensland is regulated by State Government legislative requirements.

-For assistance relating to Plumbing Approval enquiries, please lodge an online customer request form or call Council's Customer Service team on (07) 5329 6500 to request a call back.
+For plumbing approval enquiries, please lodge an online customer request form or call Council's Customer Service team on (07) 5329 6500 to request a call back.